Strawberry Pie

 Ingredients for recipe: Store-bought pie crust, fresh strawberries, sugar, and cornstarch.

-• Pie crust: Either store-bought or homemade pie crust, your preference.
+• Pie crust: Use a store-bought or homemade pie crust, whichever you prefer.

-• Strawberries: Strawberries, hulled and quartered.
-Fresh, in-season strawberries make the best strawberry pie.
+• Strawberries: Fresh, in-season strawberries make the best strawberry pie.
 Choose berries that are bright red and shiny without blemishes or many soft spots.
+Here’s a quick tutorial on how to cut strawberries.

-• Cornstarch: Makes a thick and rich glaze that holds the strawberry pie filling together.
+• Cornstarch: This is what I use to makes a thick glaze that holds the strawberry pie filling together so there’s no need for gelatin.

 How to Make Strawberry Pie